 Why Asking for an Emotional Support Animal Can Be Tricky

 Why is obtaining an ESA such a seemingly difficult task these days?
-A growing number of people have tried jumping through hoops, avoiding actual mental health consultations and buying scam online ESA letter copies so they can easily fly with their animals or live with them.
+A growing number of people have tried jumping through hoops, avoiding actual mental health consultations and buying scam online ESA letter copies so they can easily live with their animals.

 Bringing up the ESA topic with a doctor or LMHP can also be tricky because they’re aware of the growing demand for these letters and they’re trying to respect their career and practice by making sure only those who really need it will be able to get an ESA.
 That’s why the process can take a while to go through and there needs to be proof of mental or emotional benefits from an ESA.

-Since many people are trying to dupe health professionals or bypass them completely to obtain this written medical form, it’s a good idea to not mention online deals you’ve come across, airplane travel with your ESA, and housing requirements your landlord may be insisting on.
+Since many people are trying to dupe health professionals or bypass them completely to obtain this written medical form, it’s a good idea to not mention online deals you’ve come across or housing requirements your landlord may be insisting on.
 This sends up red flags for professionals that you’re mainly interested in the letter for practical purposes and not mental/emotional health needs.

 US Service Animals can get you started on the right path immediately and make sure to support you through the process.
 You can do everything from the comfort of your home.